nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delete link`, `delete link X`, `...` (where X is a positive integer larger than the link list size)<br>
        Expected: Similar to previous.

+## Effort

+TruthTable was a project of high complexity and required extensive effort by all team members to create the product

+### Going beyound our limits
+Here are some features and aspects of our project that really makes our project distinct, unique and high quality.

+#### Using Picocli as our parsing library
+As our product is catered for Software Engineering team leads, we want our product to feel exactly like how CLI should be like.
+Software Engineering team leads are generally proficient with using the terminal to get things done, such as using git and most have good familiarity with Linux OS systems.
+Hence, we decided that the original AB3 parser was not going to make it as the parsing is unintuitive and hard to write, and increases the learning difficulty of our target users.
+We opted to scrape the parsers and used Picocli as our parsing library, which enabled things like subcommands (using commands like `add person` instead of `add_person`) and flags to specify options, which generally reduces the number of keystrokes and makes it **extremely intuitive** for users to use our proudct

+#### Multiple Classes
+As our product primary function is to assign tasks to team members, we have to introduce new classes like Teams, Tasks and Links.
+This added a high degree of complexity to our project as entities can be tied to each other in multiple ways, such as enabling tasks to have multiple assignees.
+This made our product very useful and unique, and offered a good variety of functions that make our product useful for Software Engineering team leads.

+This resulted in the number of commands increasing from **9** (in AB3) to **42** (in TruthTable), which meant that more classes has to be written to accommodate the wide variety of commands, and more testing has to be done to enable our product works as intended.

+#### Improved UI
+The original AB3 only displays the list of persons which is limiting and not very useful.
+To make our product effective, we created displays for teams, members, tasks and links which really made it easy for the user to track the outcomes of their commands.
+We thought that the dark theme of AB3 was uninspiring and made use of own light theme to give this product a nice, warm and welcoming feel.

+#### Extensive Testing
+The use of picocli means that all parser classes has to be removed, and the way the commands are generated is different.
+Hence, all commands and parser tests in AB3 has to be removed, so they have to be reimplemented.
+Furthermore, the increased number of classes, along with all the commands means that more testing has to be done and code coverage is likely to decrease.

+Hence, we took it as an opportunity to do extensive testing for our application through writing effective unit tests
+for our commands, parsers and model objects.
+We redesigned how testing is done for commands and manage to cover all commands successfully.
+We maintained a **~73%** code coverage from the original **~72%** in AB3, increased the number of tests cases from **248** (in AB3) to **527** (in TruthTable).
+There is a high quality assurance that comes with our product which makes our product high quality.

+### Remarks
+Overall, this project has been extremely fulfilling and our team has managed to create something novel and unique.
+We pushed our limits and picked up skills that was extremely valuable in writing software and good quality code.
+This section only scratches the surface of the level of effort that we put into this project, and there was many other things like discussion and documentation.
+The additional challenges that we overcome as a team is not included to keep things concise.

+Hopefully, we hope that this developer guide will help you to understand more about this novel product and we welcome anyone to try, maintain or even extend our product for better use.